taojiashu/ml_privacy_meter/research/2025_ramia/README.md

 For CIFAR-10 experiments, the attack can be found in `cifar10_wideresnet_ramia.ipynb`.
 In particular, we first compute the loss values for all samples before we compute the RMIA signals.
 We then perform the trimming as mentioned in the paper.

 ### AG News
-For AAG News experiments with word replacement, we use the Privacy Meter's auditing with RaMIA:
+For AG News experiments with word replacement, we use the Privacy Meter's auditing with RaMIA:
 ```bash
 # clone the Privacy Meter repo to local if you have not done so
 git clone https://github.com/privacytrustlab/ml_privacy_meter.git